archivesunleashed/graphpass/README.md

 ![GraphPass in action](https://user-images.githubusercontent.com/3834704/35356808-87152cf0-011f-11e8-9264-9c411ca16b3e.png)

-GraphPass is a helper library to filter networks and provide a default visualization output for [Gephi](https://gephi.org/) or [SigmaJS](https://sigmaja.org).
+GraphPass is a utility to filter networks and provide a default visualization output for [Gephi](https://gephi.org/) or [SigmaJS](https://sigmaja.org).
 It prevents the infamous "borg cube" result when entering large files into Gephi, allowing you to work with ready-made network layouts.

 ## Installation

 ### Dependencies

-This library requires the [C Igraph Library](http://igraph.org/c/) and a C compiler, such as [gcc](https://gcc.gnu.org/).
+This utility requires the [C Igraph Library](http://igraph.org/c/) and a C compiler, such as [gcc](https://gcc.gnu.org/).

 #### For Linux (Ubuntu):